0xPoe/talks/a-sink.slide/slides.md

 Thirdly, we have improved the abstraction and data flow by using only one data flow in the new sink.

-Fourthly, we have improved the testability of the sink by separating the DDL and DML parts into two sinks.
-This makes it easier to test the sink, as you only need to focus on the DML part when testing the DML sink and the DDL part when testing the DDL sink.

-Fifthly, we have made the sink more maintainable by ensuring that all functions are thread-safe and async in the new sink.
+Lastly, we have made the sink more maintainable by ensuring that all functions are thread-safe and async in the new sink.

-Lastly, we have made it easier to add new sinks.
-In the old sink, we mixed all the sinks together in the sink manager.
-This made it difficult to understand and add new sinks.
-In the new sink, you only need to care about the event sink.
-You don't need to care about the table sink.
-Because the table sink logic is quite common, you can reuse it in other sinks.
-This makes it easier to add new sinks.

 That's all for technical details.
 Let's talk about the challenges I faced during this project.
 -->